< Back to Blog

 Trips and Outdoor Adventure – Our Head of Outdoor Adventures will be on hand to show you all the sorts of things you can try, including Duke of Edinburgh.
 We are Bristol’s largest provider to girls and at Redmaids’ High you can do Bronze, Silver and Gold Awards.
 Alternatively, you might like to find out more about taking part in Bouldering or join our highly successful orienteering team.

-We think you will have an eye-opening morning exploring everything Redmaids’ High has to offer.
+After all that, we have barely scratched the surface.
+You'll also see what our Humanities, Computer Science and Business and Economics Departments can offer and much, much more.
+We think you will have an eye-opening morning exploring life at Redmaids’ High.
 We genuinely believe that Redmaids’ High is the best choice for girls in Bristol and we cannot wait to demonstrate to you why.

 Please click here to book your place at our Senior School Open Morning on Saturday 4 October.